pipelon/equinetics/wp-content/plugins/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to support@theeventscalendar.com or tweet to [@TheEventsCal](https://twitter.com/TheEventsCal) and tell us why.
 We'll do what we can to make it right.

 == Changelog ==

+= [5.0.0.2] 2020-02-05 =

+* Fix - Datepicker format now properly defaults to the correct value when Display Settings have not been saved.
+[TEC-3229]
+* Fix - New views mobile breakpoints interactions with Caching plugins resolved.
+[TEC-3221]

 = [5.0.0.1] 2020-01-31 =